Emelieh21/railax-take-it-easy/README.md

 ![image](./assets/plot_sound_values.png)

-### Read the sound values in Python & launch the mp3
+### Read the Sound values in Python & launch the mp3

 In the [noise_mp3_reaction_python.py](noise_mp3_reaction_python.py) you can find the script that makes the mp3 go off every time the sound sensor hit a value over 400 more than three times.